ComPWA/tensorwaves/README.md

 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort)

 TensorWaves is a fitter package that optimizes mathematical models to data samples.
-The models can be any mathematical expression that is then converted to any computational backend.
+The models can be any _symbolic_ mathematical expression that is then converted to any computational backend.
 In addition, TensorWaves provides functionality to generate toy Monte Carlo data samples.
+The package is developed in parallel with [AmpForm](https://github.com/ComPWA/ampform), which implements physics models, but its 'lambdifying' mechanisms can in principle be used independently.

 All documentation can be found on [tensorwaves.rtfd.io](https://tensorwaves.readthedocs.io).